 - No other dogs in the home

-- Child must not have a fear of dogs
+- The child must not have a fear of dogs

-- Child must not have aggressive/violent behaviors towards others
+- The child must not have aggressive/violent behaviors towards others

-- Home must have fenced yard (a common use area will not qualify)
+- The home must have fenced yard (a common use area will not qualify)

 - Ability to practice obedience and manners with Autism Assistance Dog daily

 - Ability to always deal patiently and positively with your Autism Assistance Dog, as well as providing supervised exercise and playtime

 - Ability to attend and pay for obedience classes and/or hire a private trainer

 A service animal can really make a difference in an autistic individual’s life, especially those who aren’t as high functioning as others.
 The bottom line is that they can be extremely expensive, and they are a long-term commitment.
 But in the end, they are worth it.

 If you’re having trouble attaining an autism service dog, but still struggle to make it through your day without extra help, an emotional support animal (ESA) may help.
 An ESA is quite similar to a service animal, and there are many laws protecting ESAs and their owners in nearly every situation.